The Best Starch For Jeans for 2026 [Review & Guideline]

 Dextrin is a group of carbohydrates that are derived from the breakdown of starch.
 It is a soluble, amorphous, and white powder with a slightly sweet taste.
 Dextrin is commonly used in the food industry as a thickener, stabilizer, and binding agent.
 It is also used in the pharmaceutical industry as a coating agent for tablets and capsules.

 Dextrin is produced by the hydrolysis of starch, which breaks down the long chains of glucose molecules into shorter chains.
-The resulting dextrin molecules have a lower molecular weight and are more water-soluble than starch.
+The resulting dextrin molecules have a lower molecular weight and are more soluble in water than starch.

 There are several types of dextrin, which differ in their degree of branching and solubility.
 The most common types of dextrin are: